stephane-caron/pink/README.md

 Pink is under active development and its API is **not stable**.
 Expect the following upcoming changes:

+- Add posture task to Upkie example
+- v0.4: Handle models without and with floating base
 - Add a manipulator example
-- v0.4: Handle models without and with floating base
 - Reformulate task gains as time constants
-- Complete documentation

-And more: all [contributions](CONTRIBUTING.md) are welcome :)
+And more, all [contributions](CONTRIBUTING.md) are welcome :)

 ## Installation